 What foods are safe for cats?

 Your feline friend is likely more discerning than old garbage-guts, the Labrador.
 Cats are carnivores and require diets comprised mostly of meat, but some vegetables can provide a healthy boost, too.

-Here are some human foods that are safe to feed cats.
+Here are some human foods that are also safe to feed cats.

 Plants are things that can poison your pet

-It’s not just food you need to worry about when it comes to things that can poison your pet, even if they never leave home base.
-Plants are a major culprit, too.
+It’s not just food you need to worry about when it comes to things that can poison your pet.
+There are some common household items that are harmful to pets like, for example, essential oils.
+Plants seem so innocent but they’re often a major culprit, too.

-- Karaka berries (found commonly in parks and public places in NZ)
+- Karaka berries (these are common in parks and public places in NZ)